York

 York is a cathedral city in North Yorkshire, England, with Roman origins, sited at the confluence of the rivers Ouse and Foss.
-It has many historic buildings and other structures, such as a minster, castle and city walls, all of which are Grade I listed.
-It is the largest settlement and the administrative centre of the wider City of York district.
+It has many historic buildings and other structures, including the minster, castle and city walls, all of which are Grade I listed.
+It is the traditional county town of Yorkshire, and the administrative centre of the City of York district.
 It is located 27 mi north-east of Leeds, 90 mi south of Newcastle upon Tyne and 207 mi north of London.
 York's built-up area had a recorded population of 141,685 at the 2021 census.

 The city was founded under the name of Eboracum in AD 71.
-It then became the capital of Britannia Inferior, a province of the Roman Empire, and was later the capital of the kingdoms of Deira, Northumbria and Scandinavian York.
+It then became the capital of Britannia Inferior, a province of the Roman Empire, and was later the capital of the kingdoms of Deira, Northumbria, and Scandinavian York.
 In the Middle Ages it became the northern England ecclesiastical province's centre, and grew as a wool-trading centre.
-In the 19th century it became a major railway network hub and confectionery-manufacturing centre.
-In the Second World War York was bombed in the Baedeker Blitz.
-Although York was less targeted during the war than other, more industrialised northern cities, several historic buildings were gutted and restoration took place up until the 1960s.
+In the 19th century, it became a major railway network hub and confectionery-manufacturing centre.
+During the Second World War, York was bombed in the Baedeker Blitz; although it was targeted less during the war than other more industrialised northern cities, several historic buildings were gutted and restoration lasted until the 1960s.

 Historic local governance of the city was as a county corporate, not included in the county's riding system.
-The city has since been locally governed as a municipal borough, county borough, and since 1996, a non-metropolitan district (the City of York), which also includes surrounding villages and rural areas, and the town of Haxby.
+The city has since been governed locally as a municipal borough, county borough, non-metropolitan district and since 1996, by the City of York unitary authority which also includes surrounding villages, rural areas and the town of Haxby.
 The current district's local council, City of York Council, is responsible for providing all local services and facilities throughout this area.